 ManifestNotFoundException as per the example above.
 The most common failures are:

 - Proxies - both outbound and reverse - incorrectly routing traffic.

 - DNS configurations - for example something that forces network traffic to route through an authentication protocol such as Kerberos or NTLM.

 There is also a known problem raised as an improvement request that obscures certain HTTP responses (those under 300 and over 400) that cause the AppLink to fail as tracked in - APLDEV-175Getting issue details...
 STATUS .

-- If using an outbound proxy (as per How to Configure an Outbound HTTP and HTTPS Proxy for JIRA applications) ensure that the target is defined in the
+- If using an outbound proxy (as per Configure an outbound proxy for use in Jira server) ensure that the target is defined in the

-- Disable any proxies between the target and source server, for example revert the changes in How to Configure an Outbound HTTP and HTTPS Proxy for JIRA applications and/or Integrating JIRA with Apache using SSL.
+- Disable any proxies between the target and source server, for example revert the changes in Configure an outbound proxy for use in Jira server and/or Integrating JIRA with Apache using SSL.
 This will also need to be done on the target applications.

 server.xmlhas been configured to use